canSAS-org/NXcanSAS_examples/README.md

 # NXcanSAS_examples
 example data files written to the NXcanSAS standard

+In this repository, the example files in these directories are known to have been written to the NXcanSAS standard (draft as of 2016-11-27):

+* 1d_standard/
+* canSAS2012_examples/

+ Examples in other directories are not guaranteed to conform.

 ## NXcanSAS: a NeXus contributed definition
 In NeXus, *contributed definitions* are in an *incubation* status, during which review and revision occur by both the